 constantly scanning incoming signals for danger, for relief.
 He wondered briefly about his ears.
 How come each has a

 small flap of cartilage which might block unwanted noise if it were to fold in; but there are no muscles attached to fulfil the

 task…briefly he imagined this as something of a design flaw…but then, lying in your cave, in the dark, before there was

 time, you wouldn’t hear an approaching enemy.
 Not good.
 But it looks like the body gave some thought at some stage to

 the possibility of earlids; then abandoned the project leaving the little flange, an evolutionary supernumerary.
 He drifted

 Somewhere the bumpy ride stirred him.
 From the window he saw the journey no longer rode along smooth bitumen but

 had found rough terrain, slowing down.
-The hills have quietly approached in the meantime and the bus began a snake-
+The hills had quietly approached in the meantime and the bus began a snake-

 like penetration until, at the top of a small rise, it came to an uncertain halt.